 With Nadine Flagel

-Some of the world’s most impressive folk artistry comes from repurposing textiles.
-In this class students will learn how to hook rugs as most early practitioners did, with reused fabrics and yarns.
+The world’s most impressive folk artistry often comes from repurposing materials.
+In this class, students will learn how to hook rugs as most early practitioners did, with wide (1/4") strips of reused woolen fabrics.
 Reclaimed wool is both ethical and sustainable, and it results in unexpected yet felicitous juxtapositions of texture and colour.
-In this class we will work in the style of modern primitive rug hookers, with large (1/4” wide) strips of fabric.

 Rug hooking involves the use of a hook to pull strips of fabric through an open-weave linen foundation cloth.
-Through imaginative exercises students will design and realize their own geometric pattern for a small rug.
+The potential for rug hooking is extensive.
+While our technique, tools, and materials are traditional, our application is contemporary: each student will use modern imaginative exercises to design and realize their own pattern for a small rug.

 Students will have many opportunities for hands-on practice and will learn through both group and individual instruction.
-Each participant will leave with a small piece in progress, as well as the tools, knowledge, and resources to finish that piece and start the next one.
-The potential of rug hooking is unlimited, often leading to many future projects.
+Each participant will leave with a small piece, as well as the tools, knowledge, and resources to start the next one.

 Nadine completed her formal studies with a Ph.D. in English literature and taught English for many years.
 In 2003 she began to teach herself rug hooking and quilting skills.
-Studies with advanced practitioners of textile art such as Michelle Sirois-Silver have led to a greater commitment to Nadine’s artistic practice, to sharing skills, and to sustainable, ethical textile use, all regularly documented through social media.
+Studies with advanced practitioners of textile art such as Michelle Sirois-Silver have led her to a greater commitment to her artistic practice, to the sharing of skills, and to sustainable, ethical textile use, all regularly documented through social media.